The New Digital SAT® – What You Need To Know!

 Calculator Usage | No | Yes | Yes |

-As you may already know, the digital SAT consists of two equal-length and separately timed sections (Reading and Writing; Math).
-However, each section will be split into two modules, running for about 32-35 minutes per module.
+As you may already know, the Digital SAT consists of two equal-length and separately timed sections (Reading and Writing; Math).
+However, each section has been split into two modules, running for about 32-35 minutes per module.

-While the topics covered by both modules will be identical, the first module will contain a mix of easy, average, and difficult questions.
-Based on your performance in the first module, the SAT app will determine the difficulty of the questions you get in the second module.
-The multistage adaptive testing (MST) technology built inside the digital SAT app makes it possible for the test to be considerably shorter than traditional SAT while maintaining a similar difficulty level.
+While the topics covered by both modules are identical, the first module contains a mix of easy, average, and difficult questions.
+Based on your performance in the first module, the SAT app determines the difficulty of the questions you get in the second module.
+The multistage adaptive testing (MST) technology built inside the Digital SAT app makes it possible for the test to be considerably shorter than traditional SAT while maintaining a similar difficulty level.

 The College Board has not introduced any changes to the new SAT scoring policies.
-Like its predecessor, the digital SAT will give you three kinds of scores: a total and two section scores (Reading and Writing, and Math).
-Our SAT scoring guide will help you learn more about the SAT’s scoring policies.
-Although the scoring policy remains the same, the digital SAT score report will come with minor changes; subscores and cross-test scores will not be reported.
+Like its predecessor, the Digital SAT gives you three kinds of scores: a total and two section scores (Reading and Writing, and Math).
+Our SAT scoring guide can help you learn more about the SAT’s scoring policies.
+Although the scoring policy remains the same, the Digital SAT score report does come with minor changes; subscores and cross-test scores are not reported.

-Will colleges accept a digital SAT?
-Yes, they will!
-The revamped SAT score report has also been redesigned to help you connect your digital SAT scores with colleges, training programs, and other career options.
+Do colleges accept a Digital SAT?
+Yes, they do!
+The revamped SAT score report has also been redesigned to help you connect your Digital SAT scores with colleges, training programs, and other career options.

-The Digital SAT : What’s Staying the Same?
+The Digital SAT: What Has Stayed the Same?

-- The digital SAT will cost you $60, plus a $43 regional fee.
-This fee is the same as the standard paper-and-pencil SAT for international students.
+- The Digital SAT costs $60, plus a $43 regional fee.
+This fee is the same as the paper and pencil SAT for international students.

-- The Reading and Writing section of the SAT will continue to organize questions into the four domains the current SAT uses.
+- The Reading and Writing section of the SAT continues to organize questions into the four domains the paper and pencil SAT used.
 This means you can still expect a strong emphasis on questions about the meaning of words in context, the best evidence for an argument, and the appropriate punctuation or part of speech for a given text.

-- Similarly, Math questions will continue to focus on algebra, problem-solving and data analysis, advanced math, geometry, and trigonometry.
-The Math section will also continue to include short word problems and multiple choice and student-produced response problems.
+- Similarly, Math questions continue to focus on algebra, problem-solving and data analysis, advanced math, geometry, and trigonometry.
+The Math section also continues to include short word problems with multiple-choice questions and student-produced response problems.

-- On an even more basic level, the SAT will continue to be primarily made up of four answer-choice questions, will continue to be graded on a scale of 400-1600, and will be proctored in the same schools and test centers where it is currently administered.
-Those administrations will also allow comparable accommodations to any students who require them.
+- On an even more basic level, the SAT continues to be primarily made up of four answer-choice questions, continues to be graded on a scale of 400-1600, and is proctored in the same schools and test centers where the paper and pencil tests were administered.
+Those administrations also allow comparable accommodations to any students who require them.

-- Finally, while the format of the digital SAT is designed to make the test experience simpler, the difficulty levels of both the SATs have been promised to be comparable to each other.
-Therefore, any given score on the digital SAT should be just as effective in securing college admissions or scholarships as the paper-and-pencil format.
+- Finally, while the format of the Digital SAT is designed to make the test experience simpler, the difficulty levels of both the SATs are comparable to each other.
+Therefore, any given score on the Digital SAT is just as effective in securing college admissions or scholarships as the paper and pencil format.

 How Can You Practice for the New SAT?

 You can also take SAT practice tests in the traditional format to sharpen your skills and enhance your subject knowledge.
 UWorld's Online Practice Tests for the SAT come with in-depth answer explanations and self-assessment tools to help you develop a baseline for your SAT preparation and learn the content of the test.
-Of course, UWorld authors are hard at work creating questions that match the format of the new digital SAT.
+Of course, UWorld authors worked hard to create questions that match the format of those found on the Digital SAT.